-1. Part I: Critique Two (2) Research Reports Value: 15% of Final Grade
+1. Part I: Critique of the Research Value: 20% of Final Grade

-Students will critique two instructor chosen research reports (one qualitative and one quantitative) using the criteria outlined in the text and information from seminars/lectures.
+Students will critique an instructor chosen research report (one qualitative and one quantitative) using the criteria outlined in the text and information from seminars/lectures.
 Please refer to Chapter 17 in Loiselle & Profetto-McGrath, 2007 for guiding questions to use when critiquing a research article.
 APA and scholarly writing formats are to be used.